 The CTC ATP Guidelines establish timely use of funds and project delivery requirements for ATP projects.
 Missing critical milestones could result in deletion of the project from the ATP, and a permanent loss of funds to the region.
 Therefore, these timely use of funds deadlines must be considered in programming the various project phases in the ATP.
 While the CTC Guidelines provide some flexibility with respect to these deadlines by allowing for deadline extensions under certain circumstances, the CTC is very clear that deadline extensions will be the exception rather than the rule.
 MTC Resolution No. 3606 details the Regional Project Delivery Policy for regional discretionary funding, which may be more restrictive than the State's delivery policy.
-All projects in the regional ATP are subject to the Regional Project Delivery Policy (MTC Resolution 3606), including the adoption of a Resolution of Local Support for selected projects by February 1, 2016.
-For additional information, refer to http://www.mtc.ca.gov/funding/delivery/MTC Res 3606.pdf.
+All projects in the regional ATP are subject to the Regional Project Delivery Policy (MTC Resolution 3606), including the adoption of a Resolution of Local Support for selected projects by April 1, 2017.
+For additional information, refer to http://mtc.ca.gov/our-work/fund-invest/federal-funding/project-delivery.